 Use an On-demand Staffing Platform

-The most efficient way to make money cooking on the side is through an on-demand staffing platform that schedules individual shifts at various restaurants.
-Through these websites, you can easily sign up and be alerted when an available restaurant seeks a cook to cover a shift.
+The most efficient way to make money cooking on the side is through an on-demand staffing platform that connects you to individual shifts at various restaurants and businesses.
+Qwick is one of these platforms—you can easily sign up and be alerted when an available restaurant seeks a cook to cover a shift.
 This way, you can pick and choose which restaurants and which shifts you want to work.

 Post Services Online